 The second criteria is the UVAPF-to-SPF ratio.
 To be broad spectrum under this criteria, the UVA protection must be at least 1/3 of the labelled SPF value.
-This can be measured using special plastic (PMMA) plates or on human volunteers.
+This can be measured using special plastic (PMMA) plates.
 This means that when this ratio is used, a higher SPF label will give you better UVA protection.

 In some Asian and European countries, there are numerical ratings for UVA, although there’s no one standard yet.
 The most common are:

 PPD stands for “persistent pigment darkening” and measures how protective a sunscreen is against a long-term tan caused by UVA – it’s essentially the equivalent of SPF for UVA radiation.
 It’s commonly used for European sunscreens.